-The Tuition Remission program set forth in paragraph 26.3(a), above, shall be available on a pro rata basis to the spouses and children of the part-time adjunct faculty who have completed ten or more semesters of employment.
-The Tuition Plan set forth in paragraph 26.3(c), above, shall be available to CCE's on a pro rata basis.
+The tuition remission program set forth in Article 27.4(a)(i), above, shall be available on a pro rata basis to the spouses and children of the adjunct faculty who have completed ten (10) or more semesters of employment.
 The pro-ration per semester shall be based on the faculty member's workload in the last preceding semester as against a full-time per semester workload in the faculty member's department.

-26.7 Faculty-Staff Housing
+27.5 Faculty-Staff Housing

-(a) One family housing maintained by the Institute will be offered preferentially to full-time faculty, CCE's, Deans, Chairs and Directors on a first come, first served basis, to be utilized as a primary residence, from an open waiting list which shall be a matter of public record.
+- (a) One family housing maintained by the Institute will be offered preferentially to full-time faculty, CCE's, Deans, Chairs and Directors on a first come, first served basis, to be utilized as a primary residence, from an open waiting list which shall be a matter of public record.
 This clause shall not be construed to prejudice the rights of any present occupant.
-The need for security and maintenance of the Institute may continue as an exception to the foregoing.

-(b) In the event that vacant housing exists for two months, and none of the above name personnel appear on the open waiting list, the administration may rent such housing to any Institute employee.

-(c) All other housing maintained by the Institute shall be rented to the faculty and all other Institute employees on a first come, first served basis from an open waiting list which shall be a matter of public record.
+The need for security and maintenance of the Institute may continue as an exception to the foregoing. - (b) In the event that vacant housing exists for two months, and none of the above name personnel appear on the open waiting list, the administration may rent such housing to any Institute employee. - (c) All other housing maintained by the Institute shall be rented to the faculty and all other Institute employees on a first come, first served basis from an open waiting list which shall be a matter of public record.
 This clause shall not be construed to prejudice the rights of any present occupant.
 The need for security and maintenance of the Institute may continue as an exception to the foregoing.

-ARTICLE XXVII

-LEAVES
+ARTICLE XXVIII LEAVES

-27.1 Leaves of Absence
+28.1 Leaves of Absence